tjohann/ambient_tracking_with_raspi/sensor_pi/README.md

 Sensor handler (Sensor-Pi and BMP180)
 =====================================

 This is all content around the sensor handler.
+The daemon collects the data from the sensor-pi, the BMP180 and in addition the cpu temperature to correct the sensor-pi onboard values.

 [Background infos](../Documentation/knowledge_base.md).